eukras/refspy/README.md

 ## Glossary

-`Book`, `Library`, `Number`, `Range`, `Reference`, and `Verse` are Pydantic types that will raise ValueErrors if initialised wrongly.
+`Book`, `Format`, `Language`, `Library`, `Number`, `Range`, `Reference`, and `Verse` are Pydantic types that will raise ValueErrors if initialised with bad data, say if a verse has Numbers outside the range `0..999`, or if a range has a start verse that is greater than its end verse.

 - **Book**.
 A book has id, name, abbrev, code, depth, aliases, and chapters.
 No verse counts.
 - **Depth**.
-Any book has 'reference depth', of 1 or 2.
+Any book has 'reference depth' of 1 or 2.
 A single-chapter book like Philemon has reference depth 1 and doesn't show chapter numbers.
 In theory a reference depth of three might in future be needed by publications with section numbers.
+- **Format**.
+References are formatted in different ways for different purposes.
+The Format objects define what properties and characters to use.
 - **Index**.
 An integer which results from expanding a verse by powers of 1000; `verse(1, 7, 16, 1)` becomes the integer `1007016001`
 - **Library**.
 A library has id, name, abbrev, code, and a list of Books.
 See e.g. `libraries/en_US.py`.
 - **Number**.
 An integer `1..999`.
 We assume verses/chapters/books/libraries are limited to this size.
 This may need modifying to accommodate, say, _zero verses_ in the Septuagint.